ShumailaAhmed/AI-Workshop/README.md

 ### Matrix Multiplication

-we can perform matrix multiplication between two matrices A and B if and only if the number of columns in A is equal to number of rows in matrix B
+we can perform matrix multiplication between two matrices A and B if and only if the number of columns in A is equal to the number of rows in matrix B

 the resulting matrix will have rows_A x col_B size